Clayton Compromise: In the compromise

-Clayton compromise was a bill the committee reported on July 18, 1848.
+The Clayton compromise was a bill the committee reported out on July 18, 1848.
 It created a territorial government for Oregon, which allowed the unofficial provisional government's antislavery ban to continue in effect until the new territorial legislature ruled for or against slavery.
-But the Compromise explicitly banned the territorial government for New Mexico and California from taking any action either establishing or prohibiting slavery.
-The decision was left to the federal judiciary (Supreme Court of the United States).
+But the Compromise explicitly banned the territorial governments for New Mexico and California from taking any action either establishing or prohibiting slavery.
+The decision was left to the federal judiciary and, ultimately, to the Supreme Court of the United States.
+Because of this, Senator Thomas Corwin of Ohio said that the Clayton Compromise proposed to enact a lawsuit rather than a law.

-The Clayton Compromise passed the senate but failed in the House, which refused to recede from the Wilmot Proviso.
+The Compromise passed the Senate but it failed in the House, which refused to abandon the Wilmot Proviso.

-Southern Democrats and Whigs supported the compromise while Northerners from both parties and Whigs generally opposed the compromise.
+Southern Democrats and Whigs supported the compromise while Northerners from both parties generally opposed it.
 Charles G. Atherton and Samuel S. Phelps were the only New England Democratic and Whig Senators, respectively, to vote in favor of the Clayton Compromise bill.
-If Georgia's Alexander H. Stephens and seven other southern Whigs voted like other Southerners, the Clayton Compromise would have survived and passed.
+If Georgia's Alexander H. Stephens and seven other southern Whigs had voted along with other Southerners, the Clayton Compromise would have survived and passed.

-1850 Compromise
+Compromise of 1850

-The 1848 Compromise eventually failed which led to the Compromise of 1850.
-Compromise of 1850 added California as a free state and allowed popular sovereignty in Mexican Cession.
-There was also a more strict fugitive slave laws and slave trade was abolished in Washington D.C.